What is the JourneyUP Mentor Program (JUMP)?

-The JourneyUP Mentor Project (JUMP) assists in building meaningful relationships for youth by matching them with a trained volunteer mentor to help them transition to independent living.
-These mentors build long lasting friendships with the youth, as well as helping them to access community resources.
+The JourneyUP Mentor Program (JUMP) builds meaningful relationships for youth by matching them with a trained volunteer mentor to help them transition to independent living.
+These mentors build long-lasting friendships with the youth, as well as help them to access community resources.

 Twice a month life skills workshops and activities are provided to help JUMP participants learn and practice skills basic to successful adult living.
-Some of these topics include finances and taxes, getting and keeping a job, finding and accessing community resources, healthy relationships, stress coping skills, etc.
+Some of these topics include finances and taxes, getting and keeping a job, finding and accessing community resources, healthy relationships, coping skills, and many more.

 Activities in the community are also provided to help youth with healthy recreational activities and to build relationships with their mentors and fellow program participants.